Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- This season Gesicki has caught 67 passes on 102 targets for 707 yards and two touchdowns, averaging 47.1 yards per game.
+- Gesicki has racked up 707 yards on 67 receptions with two touchdowns, averaging 47.1 yards per game, on 102 targets.

 - The Dolphins have called a pass in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
 This offensive attack ranks 21st in the NFL in points scored.